 “We acknowledge the aggravation this occurrence has actually created, and for that, we apologize,” the organization stated.
 The Port stressed that it “continues to be safe to travel from Seattle-Tacoma International Airport and utilize the Port of Seattle’s maritime facilities.”

-1 air transport sector
+1 air transport sector2 Port of Seattle

 3 Seattle-Tacoma International Airport